Americandude/blue/README.md

 1:33AM-2:20PM

- `HOLY SHIT I DELETED THE OLD REPO FOR NOTHING I FIXED THE BUG IT WAS EASY AND I ALSO FINISHED BASE CLIENT`
+ `HOLY SHIT I DELETED THE OLD REPO FOR NOTHING I FIXED THE BUG IT WAS EASY AND I ALSO FINISHED BASE CLIENT` (for context i was basically done with the base client and then it errored so i though i had to start over.)

 2:00-2:30PM